Skip to content

 Numpy

 If you get an error that numpy is missing, you'll have to install numpy, too.
 We do that with pip install.
+If you are in Windows - navigate to your maya installation folder, it will look something like this:

 C:\Program Files\Autodesk\Maya2024\bin